 Police, fire, and emergency medical services, along with other supporting staff and organizations, are critical to the health, safety, and well-being of a community.
-As with the other critical sectors of a community, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
+As with the other critical sectors, broadband-enabled technology has changed and improved the ways in which public safety entities serve and protect.
 Additionally, the internet has also brought about a new wave of criminal activity known as cybercrime.
-Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam and ransomware.
+Cybersecurity and prevention, and the swift investigation and response to cybercrime from local, state, and federal law enforcement, can help keep a community safe from virtual threats such as fraud, identity theft, hacking, spam, and ransomware.

-These data show the connectivity and use of technology among public safety agencies in the community compared to those in other communities participating in Connected Nation's Connected program.
-These data should be used to make informed decisions and implement solutions for improving connectivity in the community.
+These data show the connectivity and use of technology among public safety agencies in the community, compared to those in other communities participating in Connected Nation's Connected program.
+These data should be used to make informed decisions and implement solutions for improving connectivity.

-Data from Jasper County represent survey responses collected between June 2020 and November 2020.
-During this time, one Jasper County public safety agency completed these surveys.
-Data from all Connected communities represent survey responses collected between January 1, 2017, and February 28, 2021.
+Data from Eaton County represent survey responses solicited between September and November 2021.
+During this time, no Eaton County public safety agencies completed this survey.
+Data from all Connected communities represent survey responses collected between January 1, 2017, and November 30, 2021.
 As more communities participate in the Connected program, these figures are likely to change.